polyaxon/polyaxon/site/docs/resources/one-platform.md

 Managing the state an application is hard, so imagine what it means to manage several stateful applications with different scalability, migrations, and backup processes.
 In addition to the non-necessary complexity, several applications plane will result in redundant, and eventually inconsistent, data.

-Polyaxon comes with one database, PostgreSQL, providing you with one consistent source of truth about the state of your deployment, so you don't have to manual extract data or create a warehouse.
+Polyaxon comes with one database, PostgreSQL, providing you with one consistent source of truth about the state of your deployment, so you don't have to manually extract data or create a warehouse.

 ## One Vendor

 You only have to deal with Polyaxon, while ensuring that you have access to an open-source ecosystem, instead of multiple vendors with different licensing and risk pointing to each-other.

-If you decide to invest in an internal solution, you can base it on a tool you are already using, and you only need to learn one code base, which is open source.
+If you decide to invest in an internal solution, you can base it on a tool you are already using, and you only need to learn one code base, which is open-source.